 Learn what foods are frequently eaten in your country and set standards for the levels of nutrients to add via fortification based on this information.

 When considering wheat, maize, and rice, consider both the primary and secondary grains available.
-If rice is the main staple, for example, enough wheat may be eaten as a secondary grain that wheat flour fortification could still have a positive health impact.
+If rice is the main staple, for example, enough foods made with wheat may be eaten that wheat flour fortification could still have a positive health impact.

 For more information: